 You don’t need a QDRO to split Individual retirement accounts (IRAs) and Roth IRAs.
 If you already had one or more of these accounts during your divorce, the court would likely split under the “incident to divorce” provision in the tax code This allows the balance to be split among both ex-spouses tax-free within a year following the official divorce date.

 In any case, you should continue to invest whatever portion of your retirement plan you keep.
-If you still have a long way to go before retirement, this money will continue working for you buy growing in the market.
+If you still have a long way to go before retirement, this money will continue working for you by growing in the market.
 If you’re closer to retirement, consider buying an annuity.

-Protecting Your Pension Assets in a Divorce
+How to Protect Your Pension Assets in a Divorce

-According to most state laws, pension assets that were in the plan during the marriage are considered joint or marital property.
+According to most state laws, pension assets that are in the plan during the marriage are joint or marital property.
 So the court would typically split distributions of these assets in half.
 However, you keep the portion you contributed and earned before the marriage.
 So if you and your employer contributed toward the plan for 10 years before you got married, that money remains yours.

 However, pension plans work differently across states and you should be aware of how yours functions.
 Pay attention to how the plan makes distributions.
 You usually can choose between a lump-sum payment or a monthly annuity payment.

 If your plan allows a joint-life payout, your ex would receive payments even after your death.
 On the other hand, your ex-spouse can get to the option of your choice with a single-life payout.

 Several pensions also allow survivor benefits.
 The framework of these can get very complex in a divorce proceeding.
 For instance, some states allow the ex-nonworking spouse to keep his or her survivor’s benefit even after divorce.
 So you should consult your employer to learn all about the rules of your particular pension.
 A financial advisor can then help guide you through the right moves to make for your plan.